 Understanding the Core of Open Source

-Before diving into the concerns, it's important to understand what defines an open source program.
-At its heart, open source software is characterized by its accessibility: the source code is freely available for anyone to inspect, modify, and distribute.
+Before diving into the concerns, you'll want to understand what defines an open source program.
 This fosters collaboration and innovation, allowing developers worldwide to contribute to and improve the software.
-However, this openness also presents unique challenges.
+So at its heart, open source software is characterized by its accessibility: the source code is freely available for anyone to inspect, modify, and distribute.
+Still, this openness also presents unique challenges.

 Top Concerns About Open Source Programs